jimtak80/AI_EKPA/README.md

 1. Akgun, Devrim, Selman Hizal, and Unal Cavusoglu.
 "A new DDoS attacks intrusion detection model based on deep learning for cybersecurity." *Computers & Security* 118 (2022): 102748.

 2. Hizal, Selman, Ünal ÇAVUŞOĞLU, and Devrim AKGÜN.
 "A New Deep Learning Based Intrusion Detection System for Cloud Security." *2021 3rd International Congress on Human-Computer Interaction, Optimization and Robotic Applications (HORA)*.
 IEEE, 2021.

-## Troubleshooting

-**Error: "No module named 'models'"**
-- Ensure `models.py` is in the same directory as `IDS_example.py`
-- Check your working directory

-**Error: "Dataset file not found"**
-- Verify the dataset path: `ls Data/`
-- Update the `--dataset` argument to the correct path

-**Error: "Out of memory"**
-- Reduce `--batch-size` (try 128 or 64 instead of 256)
-- Use the `dense` model instead of `lstm`

-## Recent Updates

-- ✅ Created `models.py` with Conv1D, Dense, LSTM architectures
-- ✅ Fixed hardcoded absolute paths
-- ✅ Migrated from deprecated keras to tensorflow.keras
-- ✅ Updated metric names (acc → accuracy)
-- ✅ Added configurable hyperparameters
-- ✅ Added error handling and directory auto-creation
-- ✅ Created requirements.txt for dependency management
-- ✅ Added comprehensive .gitignore

----

-**Last Updated:** December 4, 2024
-**Maintained by:** EKPA e-Learning Team